 Makes 12 deviled eggs

-2 to 2 1/2 tablespoons mayonnaise
+- 2 to 2 1/2 tablespoons

-2 teaspoons yellow mustard
+- 2 teaspoons

-Paprika, for garnishing
+Paprika, for garnish

-Saucepan with lid
+Medium saucepan with lid

 Bowl with ice water

 Hard-boil the eggs.
-Place the eggs in a saucepan and fill with enough cool water to cover the eggs by an inch or two.
+Place the eggs in a medium saucepan and fill with enough cool water to cover the eggs by an inch or two.
 Place the pan over high heat.
-Once the water reaches a boil, remove the pan from heat, cover and let stand for 10 minutes. → For more detail on cooking eggs, seeHow to Boil Eggs Perfectly Every Time.
+Once the water reaches a boil, remove the pan from heat, cover and let stand for 10 minutes.
+Meanwhile, prepare an ice bath by filing a large bowl with ice and water. → For more detail on cooking eggs, see How to Boil Eggs Perfectly Every Time.

 Remove the yolks.
 Gently squeeze the eggs to separate the yolks from the whites and use your fingers to remove the yolks.
-Transfer all the yolks to a mixing bowl.
+Transfer all the yolks to a small bowl.
 Arrange the empty whites on a platter, cut-side up.

 Mash the yolks with a fork.
 Mash the yolks with a fork until they are completely crumbled.